Ask for a show of hands for consultants with billable hours, and 80% of the staff assembled will greet you right back.

 But the real question is; is there a way to turn these points around to your advantage?
 Scroll on to the next section to find out!

-The advantages of leveraging a consultant’s average billable hours
+Advantages of leveraging a consultant’s billable working hours

 Billing on an hourly rate is not only easy to calculate but simplifies pricing to clients who know the costs involved upfront based on the estimates provided by consultants.